 below has at least one test.
 Test IDs are tagged with the risks they cover."

-- **Mitigations are concrete actions**, not "be careful", point at a specific code comment, a Playwright test, a config
+- **Mitigations are concrete actions**, not "be careful" — point at a specific code comment, an e2e test, a config

 flag, or a resolved question (e.g. "Resolved by Qb option 2").